-This freedom is one of the most precious commodities of our regenerated life.
+This freedom is one of the most precious realities of our regenerated life.

 In no way does this deny the continuous struggle believers still have with sin, but we can have trust and confidence that we have been transferred out of sin’s dominion and into the kingdom of Jesus; that we are a child of God and that, day by day, we are being renewed and transformed into the likeness of His Son.

 Not only this, the blood of Jesus is able to cleanse us from all sin.
 If we confess, He is faithful and just to forgive.

 “For He has rescued us from the dominion of darkness and brought us into the kingdom of the Son He loves.” | Colossians 1:13, NIV